Tax Deductible Donations Explained

 Both individuals and businesses can make a donation and claim it as a tax-deduction.
-Donations made prior to 11:59pm 30th June can be used to make a tax-deduction for the 2019-20 financial year.
+Donations made prior to 11:59pm 30th June can be used to make a tax-deduction for the 2020-2021 financial year (FY21).

-The 2019 Australian Communities Trend Report identified that five out of six Australians give to charities.
+The 2019 Australian Communities Trend Report identified that five out of six people give to charities in Australia.
 A report by the Analysis and Policy Observatory found that the average yearly claim on tax-deductible donations in Australia is approximately $630.

-What can you claim as a tax-deductible donation?
+What can I claim as a tax-deductible donation?

 Gifts of money greater than $2 are tax-deductible.
-There is no limit to how much you are allowed to donate.
+There is no limit to how much you are allowed to donate to charity.
 Both donations and Gifts From the Heart are tax-deductible gifts.

 Gifts or donations that provide you with a personal benefit cannot be claimed as a tax-deduction.
-This includes all products from the Hamlin Shop – with the exception of the Gifts From the Heart range.
+This includes all products that you buy from the Hamlin Shop – with the exception of the tax-deductible Gifts From the Heart card range.

 How do I claim a tax-deduction for charity contributions?

-Keep the tax receipts of your donations throughout the financial year.
+Keep the tax receipts of your donations throughout the financial year – you can always contact the Hamlin Team if you need another copy of your tax receipt.
 You can claim your tax-deduction on your individual or business tax return via the ATO.

 How do I receive a tax receipt?

 After making a donation to Catherine Hamlin Fistula Foundation, an electronic tax receipt is emailed to you within 48 hours.
-Monthly donors will receive a tax receipt of their donations over the 19/20 financial year in mid-July.
+Regular monthly donors will receive an annual tax receipt for their donations during FY21 in mid-July, 2021.

-You can make a donation and save tax by supporting Hamlin’s Patient Identification Program.
-Your donation this tax-time can help find and treat women suffering from obstetric fistula.
+You can make a donation and reduce your taxable income by supporting Hamlin’s Patient Identification Program.
+Your donation this tax-time can help us find and fully treat women who have for far too long suffered the trauma of a fistula injury.
 Click here to donate.